Confusion over fate of US migrant children

 Abuse allegations surface

-In recent days, abuse claims have surfaced about how migrant children have been detained at two centres.

-Juveniles held in a detention centre in Virginia say they were handcuffed, beaten, left nude in concrete cells and locked in solitary confinement, the Associated Press reported.
+Immigrant children held in a detention centre in Virginia say they were handcuffed, beaten, left nude in concrete cells and strapped to chairs with bags over their heads, the Associated Press reported.

-Some have said guards strapped them to chairs with bags over their heads.

-The children were placed at the Virginia facility after they were stopped while crossing the border alone and accused of belonging to gangs like MS-13.

-In Houston, migrant children say they were forcibly administered drugs at the Shiloh Treatment Center.
+According to another lawsuit, migrant children say they were forcibly administered drugs at the Shiloh Treatment Center near Houston, Texas.

-Children were allegedly given psychiatric drugs while being told the pills were vitamins.
+Children were allegedly made to take psychiatric drugs while being told the pills were vitamins.

-According to the lawsuit, one child was given two antipsychotics, an antidepressant and an antihypertensive - a combination that has been linked to cardiovascular problems.

 What will happen to new arrivals?